Yang-Shun-Yu/low_frame_rate_tracking/SwinReID/README.md

      ```

 5. **Download Pretrained Models**:
-   - Download Swin Transformer pretrained weights (e.g., Swin-Base) from [pytorch-image-models](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_base_p16_224-80ecf9dd.pth).
+   - Download Swin Transformer pretrained weights
    - Place them in the appropriate directory as specified in the configuration files.

 ## Usage